marinednadude/NOAA-PMEL-OME-Stoeck-phytoplankton-18S-V4-PCR-Protocol-BeBOP/NOAA-PMEL-OME-Stoeck-NCOG-phytoplankton-18S-V4-PCR-Protocol-BeBOP.md

 ### Method Description and Rationale

 This protocol was chosen because it has been widely and historically used by the NOAA-CalCOFI Ocean Genomics (NCOG), a leader in the field of eDNA research and an important partner in the West Coast Ocean Biomolecular Observing Network (WC-OBON), to generate marine eDNA time series.
 Our protocol uses the same primers, polymerase, and thermocycling conditions as NCOG.
 We intentionally chose this protocol to promote standardization of ocean biomolecular observations and easily facilitate integration of PMEL OME eDNA data with NCOG eDNA time series.
+We note that this assay is similar to many other widely used protocols for the Tara Oceans Project, Protist Ribosomal Reference (PR2), and other marine phytoplankton programs.

 This amplification protocol is accessible to most molecular biology labs.